wenzhengli-etal/WebGIS_Countermapping_4280_5280/Mapbox2/Mapbox2.md

-# Week 7 - Data-driven styling and interactivity in Mapbox
+# Data-driven styling and interactivity in Mapbox

 **Today we will cover**